There are many weight loss diets out there.

-Bottom Line: The Dukan diet has not been tested in quality human studies.
+SUMMARY The Dukan diet has not been tested in quality human studies.
 The diet may cause weight loss, but it also may slow down your metabolism and make you lose muscle mass along with fat mass.

 Generally, a low-fat diet provides around 30% of its calories as fat.

-Many studies have shown that this diet is ineffective for weight loss in the long term.
+Studies reveal that this diet is ineffective for weight loss in the long term.

-How it works: An ultra low-fat diet contains 10% or fewer calories from fat.
+How it works: An ultra-low-fat diet contains 10% or fewer calories from fat.
 The diet is mostly plant-based and has a limited intake of animal products (66).

-Weight loss: This diet has been shown to be very successful for weight loss among obese individuals.
-In one study, obese individuals lost an average of 140 lbs (63 kg) on an ultra low-fat diet termed the rice diet (67).
+Weight loss: This diet has proven very successful for weight loss among obese individuals.
+In one study, obese individuals lost an average of 140 pounds (63 kg) on an ultra-low-fat diet (67).

-Another 8-week study with a diet containing 7–14% fat showed an average weight loss of 14.8 lbs (6.7 kg) (68).
+Another 8-week study with a diet containing 7–14% fat showed an average weight loss of 14.8 pounds (6.7 kg) (68).